October 6, 2025

 Methodology: How we picked the best prepaid SIM cards

-• Ease of Purchase and Activation
+• Ease of purchase and activation

 • Affordability

-• Network Reliability/Coverage
+• Network reliability/coverage

-• Flexibility With Payment & Cancellations
+• Flexibility with payment & cancellation

 Each of these factors are considered with their own weight, leading to a score that helps us determine the best picks.

-Beginner’s Guide to Prepaid SIM Cards
+Beginner’s guide to prepaid SIM cards

-What is a Prepaid SIM Card?
+What is a prepaid SIM card?

 A prepaid SIM card is a mobile SIM card that allows users to pay for mobile services in advance, rather than being billed at the end of a monthly cycle (as with postpaid plans).